Pavé Setting Technique with Niall Paisley

 - 17 Jun 2024 - 18 Jun 2024 · 9.30am – 4.30pm

 - £349 (8 places)

-Learn how “to pavé set” your work with small gemstones, creating a seamless finish and one continuous sparkle.
-Experienced diamond setter, Niall Paisley, will show you step-by-step how to correctly mark out, drill and set stones in your complex design.
+Learn how to pavé set your work with small gemstones, creating a seamless finish and one continuous sparkle in this two-day short course.
+Niall Paisley, an experienced diamond setter will provide step-by-step instructions on proper marking, drilling, and setting techniques for complex designs.

 Our small class size offers you the chance to get group as well as individual guidance and 1:1 time with your tutor, allowing you to receive tailored advice to deepen your knowledge and understanding of this setting technique.

-- (Optional) You can bring your own spritz stick, scorper and other setting tools
+- You can bring your own spritz stick, scorper and other setting tools.

 - Intermediate: Some practical experience and understanding of the listed skill required.

 - Advanced: Practicing craftsperson looking to further an existing skill.